manuelhuber/ReactiveProgramming/index.md

 Then we can just like on the server side react to events with ``.on`` and emit events with ``.emit``

-Go check out the plunker where you can see a chat server & client that support chatting, private messaging and a bit more:
+Go check out the plunker to use as a chat client (and our server code).
+There's also code examples of what we talked about here, some basic exercises and one advanced exercise (Typing of the Dead):
 http://embed.plnkr.co/4GeB5mRIIskWgqj75QPq/